ollama/ollama/docs/troubleshooting.md

 ## Container fails to run on NVIDIA GPU

-Make sure you've set up the conatiner runtime first as described in [docker.md](./docker.md)
+Make sure you've set up the container runtime first as described in [docker.md](./docker.md)

 Sometimes the container runtime can have difficulties initializing the GPU.
 When you check the server logs, this can show up as various error codes, such